leokayser/leokayser.github.io/_pages/about.md

 From 2023 to 2026, I was a doctoral researcher in the [Nonlinear Algebra Group](https://www.mis.mpg.de/nonlinear-algebra) at, more specifically the [Numerical Algebraic Geometry Group](https://www.mis.mpg.de/numerical-algebraic-geometry).
 My PhD advisor was [Simon Telen](https://sites.google.com/view/simontelen/) and my PhD mentor was [Fulvio Gesmundo](https://fulges.github.io/).
 Before that, I studied both mathematics and computer science at Leibniz University Hannover from 2016 to 2022.
 I wrote my master's theses on <a href="/assets/pdf/papers/The_Waring_problem_for_polynomials.pdf" target="_blank">The Waring problem for polynomials</a> under [Matthias Schütt](https://www.iag.uni-hannover.de/en/schuett/) and on <a href="/assets/pdf/papers/Groebner_Bases_and_Their_Complexity.pdf" target="_blank">Gröbner Bases and Their Complexity</a> under [Heribert Vollmer](https://www.thi.uni-hannover.de/en/vollmer/).

-## Upcoming events
+## Past events

 - Aug 10+: [DIR: Combinatorics in Algebraic Statistics and Game Theory](https://sites.google.com/view/aidamaraj/dresdendir) at MPI-CBG, Dresden

-## Past events

 - Jul 20--24: [Women in commutative algebra IV](https://icms.ac.uk/activities/workshop/women-in-commutative-algebra-iv-icms/) at ICMS, Bayes Centre, Edinburgh
 - Jun 22: [Queer in Math Day 2026](https://www.mis.mpg.de/events/series/queer-in-math-day-2026) at MPI MiS Leipzig
 - May 27--29: [From Geometry to Numbers: a celebration of women in mathematics](https://sites.google.com/view/a-celebration-of-women-in-math/) at HU Berlin